ArieKnoester/cookie-clicker-bot/README.md

 5 minutes the number of cookies per second is printed to the console.

 ### Notes
-- My naive approach is to also purchase the highest tier building available, since the higher tier buildings give more cookies per second than lower tiers.
+- My naive approach is to always purchase the highest tier building available, since the higher tier buildings give more cookies per second than lower tiers.

 #### To Do: